openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 The FRONTEND module implements two first stages of the cva6 pipeline, PC gen and Fetch stages.

-PC gen stage is responsible for generating the next program counter hosting a Branch Target Buffer (BTB) a Branch History Table (BHT) and a Return Address Stack (RAS) to speculate on the branch target address.
+PC gen stage is responsible for generating the next program counter.
+It hosts a Branch Target Buffer (BTB), a Branch History Table (BHT) and a Return Address Stack (RAS) to speculate on control flow instructions.

 Fetch stage requests data to the CACHE module, realigns the data to store them in instruction queue and transmits the instructions to the DECODE module.
 FRONTEND can fetch up to 2 instructions per cycles when C extension instructions is used, but as instruction queue limits the data rate, up to one instruction per cycle can be sent to DECODE.